PoorHttp/PoorWSGI/doc/documentation.rst

 Own file callback
 ~~~~~~~~~~~~~~~~~
-Sometimes, you want to use your own file_callback, because you don't want to
+Sometimes, you want to use your own file_callback because you don't want to use
-use TemporaryFile as storage for this upload files.
-You can do it with simple
+TemporaryFile as storage for uploaded files.
+You can do it by simply adding a
-adding class, which is io.FileIO class in Python 3.x.
-Next only set
+class that is an ``io.FileIO`` class in Python 3.x.
+Then, only set the
 Application.file_callback property.

 .. code:: python